 Benefits

-Student contest: Compete with the best college sportswriters, bolster you resume, but most importantly have your work critiqued by seasoned editors who will give you an honest look at where you are, and where you need to go with your skills.
+Student contest: Compete with the best college sportswriters, bolster your resume, but most importantly, have your work critiqued by seasoned editors who will give you an honest look at where you are and where you need to go with your skills.

-Regional meetings: Find a one-day regional meeting near you and put yourself in front of the top people in this business.
-APSE has eight regions nationwide, all of which hold annual gatherings.
+Regional meetings: Find a regional meeting near you or virtually and put yourself in front of the top people in this business.
+APSE has four regions nationwide, each of which holds an annual gathering.
 Learn from the best, and come ready to ask the questions that matter most to you.

-National convention: APSE meets every summer for four days, each year in a different location, to make and improve professional connections, socialize, participate in informative panels and discussions, and help each other succeed.
+National convention: APSE meets every summer for three to four days, each year in a different location, to build and strengthen professional connections, socialize, participate in informative panels and discussions, and help each other succeed.

 We cannot imagine a college student serious about a career in sports journalism who would not benefit from membership in our organization.